catb0t/c-projects/library/lib.md

 Personal Library
 In this project, you will create a simple Library tool to help analyze completed books in a small, personal library.
 The tool will print out the books that a user has fully read.
 We will store the books and their completion status in a HashMap.

-The HashMap class is part of a Java package.
-On line 1, import the correct package by typing: import java.util.HashMap;
 Next, create a class called Library.
 Now create a Library constructor.
-You can leave the contents of the constructor empty.

 Let's create a method that will print all of a user's completed books.
 Create a method called getFinishedBooks.
 It should not return any value.